 Closing Doors: Exploring gender and subject choice in schools

 This report uses the National Pupil Database to look at progression to a number of gendered A-level subjects from co-educational schools.

-Main Points include:
+Main points include:

-- The small number of schools (19%) that send on relatively more girls to do A-level physics also have a smaller gender imbalance in progression to other subjects.
+- The small number of schools (19%) that send on relatively more girls to do A-level physics also have a smaller gender imbalance in progression to other subjects

-It follows that whatever factors limit the progression of girls to A-level physics in a school are likely to depend on the whole school environment.
+- It follows that whatever factors limit the progression of girls to A-level physics in a school are likely to depend on the whole school environment

-- Schools should reflect on their own statistics and put in place whole-school measures to counter gender stereotyping.
+- Schools should reflect on their own statistics and put in place whole-school measures to counter gender stereotyping